8 Effective Tips To Lose Baby Weight (Fat) In Winter

 Most mums claim that breastfeeding and other hormonal shifts post-delivery help to lose baby fat or weight to a certain extent, yet at some point you realize that it is not enough.
 You need to watch out and take extra care to shed those extra pounds in winter.
 Let's look at some tips to get started.

-- Start the day with a high-power breakfast: We can’t stress enough that breakfast is the most important meal of the day.
+We can’t stress enough that breakfast is the most important meal of the day.

 - Eating a protein and fiber rich breakfast sets you up for the day